 Transforming the Meaning of Vehicle Ownership

 One of the more interesting future applications of IoT in transportation is around vehicle ownership.
-According to a recent study completed by Tony Seba and James Arbib, car ownership will decrease 80 percent by 2030.
+According to a recent study completed by Tony Seba and James Arbib, car ownership will decrease by 80 percent by 2030.
 You can see it happening already.
 Urban dwellers are selling—or never purchasing—cars.
 They’re opting to use ride and vehicle sharing platforms like Uber and Lyft in addition to relying on steadily improving public transportation services.

 Ride-sharing is becoming cost-competitive with the aggregate cost of car ownership (titling, insurance, maintenance, gas, and more).
 One day soon such post-ownership transportation models might tip the scales for good.